vsoch/gridtest/paper/paper.md

    - you might run a function across a grid of arguments, and then measure the time that each combination takes (the metric), and generate a report for inspection.
    - you might be doing text processing and having functions to parse text.
 Each function might be run over a grid of sentences and counts, and for each result, we want to count the number of unique words, and total words (metrics).

-For more examples, tutorials, and details, see the official documentation at https://vsoch.github.io/gridtest [@gridtest].
+Metrics are fully described in the [metrics](https://vsoch.github.io/gridtest/getting-started/metrics/) section of the documentation,

+## Conclusion

+GridTest aims to be a general tool for data scientists and research software engineers alike.
+If there is need to create a collection of grids, regardless of being used for testing or another use case, GridTest can solve this problem.
+By way of saving to json, Gridtest can generate grids that are used for analyses without the extra dependency of needing GridTest.
+By way of providing json export with interactive web reports, GridTest can be used in a continuous integration setup to generate a report for some tests or metrics of interest.
+The author had amazing fun creating this library, and is excited for it's potential generalizability to support many different kinds of research tasks.
+For more examples, tutorials, and details, see the official documentation at https://vsoch.github.io/gridtest [@gridtest-docs].

 # References